monk-afk/SquareOne/templates/markdown/index.md

 [Fandom Wiki](https://squareone.fandom.com/) contributions are welcome and may be added as a page to this site

 Bugs can be reported on our [GitHub](https://github.com/monk-afk/SquareOne/issues)

+Some scripts can be [found here](https://github.com/monk-afk/SquareOne/tree/main/scripts)

+To support SquareOne, we have a ko-fi page: [https://ko-fi.com/monkmoe](https://ko-fi.com/monkmoe)